 There will be FOUR assessment items for all students, including theoretical and practical work.
-Students will normally work on a photographic-based assignment, an exercise in digital sound practice, a short group video production, and a short essay analyzing some aspects of film style.
+Students will normally work on a photographic-based assignment, an exercise in digital sound practice, a short group video production, and a short essay analysing some aspects of film style.

 Practical projects are individually assessed, but students are expected to work co-operatively as crew members, as appropriate to specific production tasks on each other’s projects.

-All will be expected to produce one academic essay, analyzing questions of genre and mise en scène arising from the practical work on the module, as well as reflecting on the process of practice/theory interaction throughout.
+All will be expected to produce one academic essay, analysing questions of genre and mise en scène arising from the practical work on the module, as well as reflecting on the process of practice/theory interaction throughout.

 Ascher, S. et al. The filmmaker’s handbook: a comprehensive guide for the digital age.
 4th edition.
 (New York: Plume, 2013)